hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 - `Object.seal`
 - `Object.freeze`

-65. ### All this approaches are shallow or deep immutability?
+65. ### Immutability approaches available in JS are shallow or deep immutability?

 It's important to note that all of these approaches create shallow immutability.